linode/apl-docs/docs/get-started/labs/monitor-workloads.md

 ---
-slug: lab-23
+slug: monitor-workloads
-title: Monitoring service availability
+title: Monitoring availability
-sidebar_label: Monitor services
+sidebar_label: Monitor Workloads
 ---

 When your application is deployed, you would of course like to get an alert when you application (service) is not available anymore.
-To automatically monitor you applications for availability, Otomi automatically configures a prope to monitor your service.
+To automatically monitor you applications for availability, APL automatically configures a prope to monitor your service.

 ## Monitor your application for availability

-1. [Create a Service](lab-7.md) for your app in Otomi.
-The service can have an Exposure ingress of type `Cluster` or `Ingress`
+1. [Create a Service](expose-services.md) for your app in APL.
+The service can have an Exposure ingress of type `Cluster` or `Ingress`.

-2. Open Prometheus
+2. Open Prometheus:

 ![kubecfg](../../img/prometheus-teams.png)

-3. In Prometheus, Go to `Status` and click on `Targets`
+3. In Prometheus, Go to `Status` and click on `Targets`:

 ![kubecfg](../../img/targets-up.png)

 In the list of targets you will see:

 - The `PodMonitor` endpoints of the `istio sidecars` os the Team Workloads

 - The `Probes` of all the Team services that are exposed

-4. In Prometheus, Go to `Alerts`
+4. In Prometheus, Go to `Alerts`:

 ![kubecfg](../../img/prometheus-alerts.png)